September 10, 2019

 I am confident that the Sections will continue their strong work under the leadership of these committed Chairs.
 Please join me in a round of applause for our Section Chairs.

 Now I’ve had an opportunity to meet many of you since becoming chief of the New Jersey Bureau of Securities.
 But for those who don’t know me, I’d like to tell you a bit about myself.
 I’m from New Jersey, born and raised.
 I’ve been an agent at a broker-dealer, a securities regulator, outside counsel to financial companies, a chief, and now a president.
-I have seen the securities industry and how it is regulated from multiple angels.
+I have seen the securities industry and how it is regulated from multiple angles.
 And I do my best not to forget what it was like from the other side.

 I’d like to share a story with you about a New Jersey couple.
 It’s a story that we have all heard before.
 But it is a story that I keep in mind as I go about my job.
 It’s the story of unsophisticated investors being ripped off.